-- 15. Under PHIFA, (specifically RP § 7-301(i)), the term "homeowner" is defined as "the record owner of a residence in default or a residence in foreclosure, or an individual occupying the residence under a use and possession order issued under Title 8, Subtitle 2 of the Family Law Article."
+- Under PHIFA, (specifically RP § 7-301(i)), the term "homeowner" is defined as "the record owner of a residence in default or a residence in foreclosure, or an individual occupying the residence under a use and possession order issued under Title 8, Subtitle 2 of the Family Law Article."
 In turn, pursuant to RP § 7-301(j), the term "residence in default" refers to homeowner-occupied Maryland residential real property "on which the mortgage is at least 60 days in default," while pursuant to RP § 7-301(k), "residence in foreclosure" refers to homeowner-occupied Maryland residential real property "against which an order to docket or a petition to foreclose has been filed." - 16.
-Pursuant to RP § 7-301(c), a "foreclosure consultant" is defined as a person who: - (1) Solicits or contacts a homeowner in writing, in person, or through any electronic or telecommunications medium and directly or indirectly makes a representation or offer to perform any service that the person represents will: - (i) Stop, enjoin, delay, void, set aside, annul, stay, or postpone a foreclosure sale; - (ii) Obtain forbearance from any servicer, beneficiary or mortgagee; - (iii) Assist the homeowner to exercise a right of reinstatement provided in the loan documents or to refinance a loan that is in foreclosure and for which notice of foreclosure proceedings has been published; - (iv) Obtain an extension of the period within which the homeowner may reinstate the homeowner's obligation or extend the deadline to object to a ratification;
+Pursuant to RP § 7-301(c), a "foreclosure consultant" is defined as a person who:

-- (v) Obtain a waiver of an acceleration clause contained in any promissory note or contract secured by a mortgage on a residence in default or contained in the mortgage; - (vi) Assist the homeowner to obtain a loan or advance of funds; - (vii) Avoid or ameliorate the impairment of the homeowner's credit resulting from the filing of an order to docket or a petition to foreclose or the conduct of a foreclosure sale; - (viii) Save the homeowner's residence from foreclosure; - (ix) Purchase or obtain an option to purchase the homeowner's residence within 20 days of an advertised or docketed foreclosure sale; or - (x) Arrange for the homeowner to become a lessee or renter entitled to continue to reside in the homeowner's residence after a sale or transfer; or - (2) Systematically contacts owners of residences in default to offer foreclosure consulting services. - 17.
+- (1) Solicits or contacts a homeowner in writing, in person, or through any electronic or telecommunications medium and directly or indirectly makes a representation or offer to perform any service that the person represents will: - (i) Stop, enjoin, delay, void, set aside, annul, stay, or postpone a foreclosure sale; - (ii) Obtain forbearance from any servicer, beneficiary or mortgagee; - (iii) Assist the homeowner to exercise a right of reinstatement provided in the loan documents or to refinance a loan that is in foreclosure and for which notice of foreclosure proceedings has been published; - (iv) Obtain an extension of the period within which the homeowner may reinstate the homeowner's obligation or extend the deadline to object to a ratification; - (v) Obtain a waiver of an acceleration clause contained in any promissory note or contract secured by a mortgage on a residence in default or contained in the mortgage; - (vi) Assist the homeowner to obtain a loan or advance of funds; - (vii) Avoid or ameliorate the impairment of the homeowner's credit resulting from the filing of an order to docket or a petition to foreclose or the conduct of a foreclosure sale; - (viii) Save the homeowner's residence from foreclosure; (ix) Purchase or obtain an option to purchase the homeowner's residence within 20 days of an advertised or docketed foreclosure sale; or - (x) Arrange for the homeowner to become a lessee or renter entitled to continue to reside in the homeowner's residence after a sale or transfer; or - (2) Systematically contacts owners of residences in default to offer foreclosure consulting services. - 17.
 Unless otherwise exempt, the provisions of PHIFA apply to, inter alia, activities in which a person or business entity solicits, offers, sells, provides, or enters into an agreement to provide, residential mortgage loan modification services (a/k/a loss mitigation, foreclosure consulting, and similar services) pertaining to homeowner-occupied Maryland residential real property which is in default or in foreclosure. - 18.
-The Commissioner's investigation revealed that the business activities of the Respondents are subject to PHIFA.
-By entering into agreements with Maryland homeowners in default or in foreclosure to provide residential mortgage loan modification services pertaining to homeowner-occupied Maryland residential real property, the Respondents acted as "foreclosure consultants" under PHIFA (as that term is defined at RP § 7-301(c)), as they had entered into "foreclosure consulting contracts" with homeowners for the provision of "foreclosure consulting services" (as those terms are defined under RP §§ 7-301(d) and (e), respectively).
-As such, the
+The Deputy Commissioner's investigation revealed that the business activities of the

-Respondents are required to comply with all provisions of PHIFA applicable to foreclosure consultants.
+Respondent is subject to PHIFA.
+By entering into an agreement with the Consumer, who was in default for three months, to provide residential mortgage loan modification services pertaining to homeowner-occupied Maryland residential real property, the Respondent acted as a "foreclosure consultant" under PHIFA (as that term is defined at RP § 7-301(c)), as it had entered into "foreclosure consulting contract" with the Consumer for the provision of "foreclosure consulting services" (as those terms are defined under RP §§ 7-301(d) and (e), respectively).
+As such, the Respondent is required to comply with all provisions of PH1FA applicable to foreclosure consultants.